We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Energy Efficiency

-The easiest way to ensure getting an energy-efficient unit is by choosing one with Energy Star certification.
+To be sure you’re choosing an energy-efficient dehumidifier, we recommend choosing one with Energy Star certification.
 Another thing to keep in mind is the size of the unit.
 Something that’s too large for the space in question will cause energy waste, while something too small will cause the system to overwork itself, which lessens its longevity.

-Lastly, some dehumidifiers come with smart sensors.
-Buyers can place the sensors in different areas of the home, and the dehumidifier will run only as needed to maintain the desired humidity level in those areas.
-In terms of long-term efficiency, modern, fully installed ducted dehumidifiers are more energy efficient than portable room dehumidifiers, but they come with higher upfront costs.
+Some dehumidifiers come with smart sensors.
+Place the sensors in different areas of the home, and the dehumidifier will run only as needed to maintain the desired humidity level in those areas.
+In terms of long-term efficiency, modern, fully-installed ducted dehumidifiers are more energy efficient than portable room dehumidifiers, but they come with higher upfront costs.

 Drainage

-Portable units come with internal collection tanks—whole-house dehumidifiers do not.
+Portable units come with internal collection tanks, whereas whole-house dehumidifiers do not.
 Still, all dehumidifiers remove water from the air, and that water has to have a place to go.
-Ducted whole-house dehumidifiers are designed with drainage ports, which can be used in two ways.
+Whole-house dehumidifiers are designed with drainage ports, which can be used in two ways.
 The user can position the drain port directly over a floor drain, which is standard practice, or attach a drain hose and drop the end of the hose in a nearby floor drain.

 When that happens, the dehumidifier is often located in an adjacent room or below the HVAC unit in a crawl space, and there may be no drain nearby.
 In those cases, the user will want to install a separate condensate pump and run a drain hose from the dehumidifier to the pump, which then pumps the water to a remote drain or to the yard’s surface, where it can run off.